Jeremy Stoppelman Sells 50,000 Shares of Yelp Inc. (NYSE:YELP) Stock

-Yelp Inc. (NYSE:YELP – Get Rating) CEO Jeremy Stoppelman sold 50,000 shares of Yelp stock in a transaction that occurred on Friday, January 13th.
-The stock was sold at an average price of $28.81, for a total transaction of $1,440,500.00.
-Following the transaction, the chief executive officer now directly owns 501,736 shares in the company, valued at approximately $14,455,014.16.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Yelp Inc. (NYSE:YELP – Get Rating) CEO Jeremy Stoppelman sold 50,000 shares of the business’s stock in a transaction that occurred on Tuesday, January 17th.
+The stock was sold at an average price of $28.84, for a total value of $1,442,000.00.
+Following the sale, the chief executive officer now directly owns 501,736 shares of the company’s stock, valued at $14,470,066.24.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.

 Jeremy Stoppelman also recently made the following trade(s):